dothiv/transactional-emails/tld-payitforward-text.md

 Today I give you a digital Red Ribbon for your website: {{ voucher.domain }}
 The charitable .hiv domains generate new funds and new attention for the end of AIDS.
 {% if domain %}We've joined the .hiv moment with {{ domain }}.{% endif %}
-The .hiv movie explains dotHIV's work at a glance: https://www.youtube.com/watch?v=l3ZHd8qbSpE
+The attached infographic explains dotHIV's work at a glance.
 You will find further information at https://click4life.hiv/.

 You can register your own domain for free at Domaindiscount24 (http://www.domaindiscount24.com/en), dotHIV's affiliated Registrar, with the following voucher code: